curl/everything-curl/http/cookies.md

 The expiry of a cookie is either set to a fixed time in the future (or to live a number of seconds) or it gets no expiry at all.
-A cookie without an expire time is called a "session cookie" and is meant to live during the "session" but not longer.
+A cookie without an expire time is called a session cookie and is meant to live during the *session* but not longer.
 A session in this aspect is typically thought to be the life time of the browser used to view a site.
 When you close the browser, you end your session.
 Doing HTTP operations with a command-line client that supports cookies begs the question of when a session really ends…

 ## Cookie engine

 The general concept of curl only doing the bare minimum unless you tell it differently makes it not acknowledge cookies by default.
-You need to switch on "the cookie engine" to make curl keep track of cookies it receives and then subsequently send them out on requests that have matching cookies.
+You need to switch on the cookie engine to make curl keep track of cookies it receives and then subsequently send them out on requests that have matching cookies.

 You enable the cookie engine by asking curl to read or write cookies.
 If you